ISI-MIP/isimip-qc/README.md

 optional arguments:
   -h, --help            show this help message and exit --config-file CONFIG_FILE
-                        File path of the config file -c, --copy            Copy checked files to CHECKED_PATH if no warnings or errors were found -m, --move            Move checked files to CHECKED_PATH if no warnings or errors were found -O, --overwrite       Overwrite files in CHECKED_PATH if present.
-Default is False --unchecked-path UNCHECKED_PATH
+                        file path of the config file -c, --copy            copy checked files to CHECKED_PATH if no warnings or errors were found -m, --move            move checked files to CHECKED_PATH if no warnings or errors were found -O, --overwrite       overwrite files in CHECKED_PATH if present.
+Default is False.
+  --unchecked-path UNCHECKED_PATH
                         base path of the unchecked files --checked-path CHECKED_PATH